olivertlord/MIRRORS/README.md

 ### Prerequisites

-MIRRORS requires Matlab to run and was written and tested on versions R2014a (Windows 7) & R2015/17a (OS X 10.13).
+MIRRORS requires Matlab and its image, signal and statistics toolboxes to run and was written and tested on versions R2014a (Windows 7) & R2015/17a (OS X 10.13).
 It will likely work on all versions after R2014a on both Windows and OS X, but has not been tested.

 You will also need: